BenLorantfy/nestjs-zod/README.md

 ```
 Here, `BookDto` is repeated 3 times:
 1. To set the DTO to use to serialize
-2. To set the DTO to use for the OpenAPI documetnation
+2. To set the DTO to use for the OpenAPI documentation
 3. To set the return type for the function

 If these 3 spots get out of sync, this may cause bugs.
 If you want to remove this duplication, you can consolidate using `ZodResponse`: